 YearOne is a zero-credit course that will occur during the first 12 weeks of the 16 week semester.
 First-year students will take YearOne during their first semester.
-The course will be comprised of both traditional in-class transitional topics and out-of-class experiential weeks.
-During out-of-class weeks students will be asked to engage in campus activities planned and/or coordinated by the peer advisors.
-These events and activities will be organized around themes identified by a group of student leaders.

 All traditional first-year students will be required to take YearOne.
 Students requesting an exemption based on one or more of the following criteria should contact the Senior Director of the ASC.
 If the exemption is approved, a waiver code will be applied in SIS.

 Students enrolled at RIT's international campuses should contact their academic advisor to review their academic requirements.